 Katja of Sweden

-In the exhibition Katja of Sweden, the Röhsska Museum shines a spotlight on a fashion brand that has achieved international success, while showing the wealth of fabric patterns they have created together with prominent textile artists.
-The exhibition opens on 4 June.
+In the exhibition Katja of Sweden, the Röhsska Museum put a spotlight on a fashion brand that has achieved international success, while showing the wealth of fabric patterns they have created together with prominent textile artists.

 With Katja of Sweden, fashion designer Katja Geiger (1920–2017) introduced what she called ‘fashion for modern living’.
 The clothes are easy to care for and comfortable with a straightforward look.
 Her designs introduced a new way of looking at clothing.
 ‘What I wanted to achieve’, Geiger has said, ‘was to liberate women by offering them beautiful, comfortable, wonderful clothing – easy to care for and live in without having to think about how they would work for home, work, kids, travel, entertaining and so forth.’